LPGUEI/react-gomoku/README.md

 - Wrote a React hook to render the interface and manage the game logic.

-- Used Prettier Eslint to format codes and deployed in Github Pages.
+- Used Prettier ESLint to format codes and deployed in Github Pages.

 ![](https://imgur.com/f2WWFq6.gif)